angelsk/angelsk.github.io/README.md

 This is the <a href="https://www.extra-life.org/participant/angelsk">4th year I'm doing **Extra Life**</a> - and I've pledged to play games and raise funds for kids for the international program of a children's hospital in Toronto.

-Tune in at 10pm (UK time) on **Friday November 4th 2022** to see me playing games for 24 hours solid for charity.
+Tune in at 10pm (UK time) on **Friday November 4th 2022** to see me playing games for 24 hours solid for charity (times in your timezone can be seen on my donation page).

-I do not yet have an approximate schedule for the day, but you can make suggestions on my <a href="https://www.extra-life.org/participant/angelsk">donation page</a>.
+I have a plan for the stream which you can see or make suggestion for on my <a href="https://www.extra-life.org/participant/angelsk">donation page</a>.

 ## Streaming Schedule